 The most basic "estate plan" for a couple should contain at least simple Wills, Durable Power of Attorneys (which give someone authority over your financial affairs should you become incapacitated), and Health Care Power of Attorneys (which give someone authority to make health care decisions for you should you become incapacitated).
 In Health Care Power of Attorneys, you can also make decisions for yourself regarding whether you want extraordinary measures taken to prolong your life or not, as in Living Wills.

-Contact us today, we serve client in Mt Pleasant & Charleston, SC and the surrounding areas
+Contact us today, we serve clients from the North Charleston, Hanahan, Mt Pleasant & Charleston, SC and the surrounding areas